This article covers the VB.NET With… End With Statement.

 With UserHandler.GetUser.First.User .FirstName="Stefan" .LastName="Karlsson" .Age="39" .Sex="Male" .Occupation="Programmer" .UserID="0" end with

 This marks the end of the VB.NET With Statement Article.
 Suggestions or contributions for CodersLegacy are more than welcome.
-Any Questions you may have can asked in the comments section below.
+Any Questions regarding the tutorial can be asked in the comments section below.